edgeimpulse/example-standalone-inferencing-linux/tflite/linux-jetson-nano/README.md

 You can find the library in `/workspace/TensorRT/build/out/libei_debug.a` in the container.
 It is also automatically copied after succesful build to the /docker folder.

+`libei_debug.a` is a version of the library built with TensorRT 7.x.